KoanHealth/forget-me-not/README.md

       cache :some_method, :include => :important_property
     end

+#### Caution!
+Of course, every argument variation and every included instance property amplifies the potential amount of cache memory that is consumed.

+#### Storage
 By default, the cache will attempt to use the Rails cache.
 If that isn't found, but ActiveSupport is available, a new instance of MemoryStore will be used.
 Failing that, cache will raise an error.

-This is intended to provide a reasonably sane default, but really, set the ForgetMeNot::Cacheable.cache.
-Cacheable expects a cache shaped like an ActiveSupport::Cacheable::Store
+This is intended to provide a reasonably sane default, but really, set the ForgetMeNot::Cacheable.cache with something shaped like an ActiveSupport::Cacheable::Store

 ## Origins
 This is an extension of the ideas and approach found here: